stefanjudis/pwt-workshop/lessons/01-tooling/03-debugging-and-traces.md

 $ npx playwright test
 ```

-This setting will now generate trace files for every single test.
-A trace file is a detailed recording of every step your test case performed — all debug information is available a `test-results/trace.zip`.
+This setting will now generate trace `zip` files for every single test available at `test-results/trace.zip`.

 > **Note**
 > Trace file generation slows Playwright down.
-It's recommend to only generate trace files for possibly failed and retried tests (`on-first-retry`).
+It's recommend to only generate trace files in remote environments and for possibly failed and retried tests (`on-first-retry`).

 But that's a `zip` file.
-What's next?
+What should you do with it?

 ### Inspect traces via the command line